 At Electrogenic we build Retro-EVs for the beauty and the tech, for being one step closer to nature and because we love driving them.
 But why do our customers buy them?
 That question was posed by Retro Electric, and the answers are here:

 It’s a great environmental option

 This is clearly the case if switching from an internal combustion engine (ICE), but an R-EV is also a great environmental option compared with a new electric car.
 It’s famously difficult to determine the emissions entrained in the manufacture of a new car, but an ICE takes at least as much carbon to produce as it produces from its exhaust over its lifetime, and making an EV involves even more emissions.
 But with a Retro-EV, you are starting with a “recycled” car and if you use second-hand batteries too, your manufacturing emissions are practically zero.

 It’s romantic, and also practical

 New EVs are efficient and have lots of bells and whistles (that you may or may not use), but they are mostly ugly, or at best boring.
 But classic cars are often noisy, smelly and unreliable (classic car owners know all about “range anxiety”).
 It’s often scary to drive in modern traffic because you are too slow and unless you do all your own mechanics, they are expensive to keep on the road, too.
-When you convert it, you know it will start and you know it will get you home again too.
-Everything that is wrong with a classic car, is right with a R-EV.
+When you convert your classic to electric, you know it will start and you know it will get you home again too.
+Everything that is wrong with a classic car, is right with a Retro-EV.
 And everything that is right, is right too.